i-uchi/methylome-evolution/README.md

 - `motif.data`: Methylation motifs generated from modificaiton data obtained by SMRT sequencing.
 The file should be tab-delimited, and the first four columns should contain: motif string, position of methylated base, motification type (m6A/m4C/m5C), and methyllation fraction.

-See `orig_data` directory in the above sample data.
+The package contains a sample dataset, which is part of the H. pylori methylome data used in the paper by Yoshida et al. See `orig_data` directory bundled with this package.

 ## Usage